GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

     mark=%unique
 ```

-`leftupdown` contains a path to a script and it's command line parameters:
+`leftupdown` contains a path to a script and its command-line parameters:
- * First parameter is tunnel ID as you cannot rely on Strongswan's `PLUTO_UNIQUEID` variable if you
+ * The first parameter is the tunnel ID because you cannot rely on strongSwan's `PLUTO_UNIQUEID` variable if you
- need the tunnel id to be persistent
+ need the tunnel ID to be persistent.
- * Second parameter specified's GCP's Cloud Router IP and configured subnet.
+ * The second parameter specifies the Cloud Router IP and configured subnet.
- * Third parameter specifies IP address that would be on vti0 interface and where Bird is configured.
+ * The third parameter specifies the IP address of the vti0 interface and where Bird is configured.

-**Step 3**: Start the Strongswan and BIRD
+**Step 3**: Start strongSwan and Bird

 ```
 systemctl start bird
 systemctl start strongswan
 ```

-After you make sure it's working as expected, you can add bird and strongswan to autostart:
+After you make sure it's working as expected, you can add Bird and strongSwan to autostart:

 ```
 systemctl enable bird
 systemctl enable strongswan